Making your product measurable is one of the most important things to make your product successful.

-As KPIs are high level metrics to describe your product it may not be obvious how you influence each KPI directly.
-But each KPI can have a number of contributing secondary metrics that are easier to influcence.
+As KPIs are high-level metrics to describe your product it may not be obvious how you influence each KPI directly.
+But each KPI can have a number of contributing secondary metrics that are easier to influence.

-% of users viewing a product that add it to basket
+% of users viewing a product that adds it to the basket

 % who click the checkout button in the basket